cauld/mockingbird-jetpack/README.markdown

     would need a way to adjust the sidebar per tab.
 More research required.
 Flash and/or other positioned elements on a page currently present an overlap issue when sharing the same screen space as Mockingbird-Jetpack.
+3. Remove dependancy on the Yahoo!
+Term Extraction Web Service since it is going away.
-3. Get a real logo.
+4. Get a real logo.
 As you can tell my graphics skills are limited :)